Petrus Steyn: Elandskop Hill

-Elandskop Hill is located north of the town and during the Second Anglo-Boer War 1899–1902 was an excellent observation post for the Boer and British.
-For the Boer forces it was a particularly important heliograph station, especially because the headquarters of General Christiaan de Wet and also the Orange Free State Government were located there for a long time near the present-day town.
+Elandskop Hill is located north of the town, and during the Second Anglo-Boer War (1899–1902) was an excellent observation post for the Boer and British.
+For the Boer forces it was a particularly important heliograph station, because the headquarters of General Christiaan de Wet and also the Orange Free State Government were located there for a long time near the present-day town.
 The hill is 1,637 m above sea level in the Free State.

+The hill is home to the endangered threatened species that is endemic to Highveld grasslands in the interior of South Africa, the sungazer (Smaug giganteus, syn.
+Cordylus giganteus), also known as the giant girdled lizard, giant dragon lizard, or ouvolk in Afrikaans language.

 Petrus Steyn train station

-Lastly is the train station, which was first opened in 1925, was through a rail link to Heilbron.
-Later in the 1930s the line was extended further to Lindley and to a connection with the main line at Arlington.
-The 100 year-old building has now recently been declared a heritage site and will soon become home to Elandskop Museum.
+The train station was first opened in 1925, through a rail link to Heilbron.
+In the 1930s, the line was extended further to Lindley and to a connection with the main line at Arlington.
+The 100 year-old building has been declared a heritage site and will soon become home to Elandskop Museum.

 Farming

-Petrus Steyn is also one of the biggest producers of potatoes which is supplied to Lays and Simba.
+Petrus Steyn is also one of the biggest producers of potatoes, which are supplied to Lays and Simba.

 The origin of the Renoster river

 The Renoster River is a tributary of the Vaal River in South Africa.
-The river originates in Petrus Steyn in the Free State.
+It originates in Petrus Steyn in the Free State.
 From its origin, the river flows north west, passing Heilbron into the Koppies Dam.
 From there, it flows beyond Koppies as it flows under the N1 national road.
 Near Viljoenskroon it flows northwest, flows under the R59 and R501 and joins the Vaal River at Renovaal, about 25 km east of Orkney.